 Despite the foggy damp, we set off in good cheer.

 The hike quickly turned steep.
-But the mists kept the day cool and so it was not unpleasant.
+But the mists kept the day cool, so it was not unpleasant.

-Before long we came upon another river crossing, one with a tall waterfall pouring what seemed to be endless water into a rushing stream.
-I had never seen so much water falling so fast, since watching the falls of Milford Sound.
+Before long, we came upon another river crossing, one with a tall waterfall pouring what seemed to be endless water into a rushing stream.
+I had never seen so much water falling so fast, not since watching the falls of Milford Sound in New Zealand.

 As we walked past, I noted a kind of rustic arch and some signage pointing… down?

 I went closer to examine it.
 The signs pointed down a steep slope, advertising the waterfall as a swimming spot, and … boulder hopping.
 More signs on the arch itself marked the spot as a party scene, probably in the peak season.